middletemplelibrary/Women-in-Law/README.md

 ## Everyday law for women, 1932

 This work continues the tradition of books that explain the law to women in less technical terms than those required of a practising lawyer.
 Normanton aimed to take “an English female creature in her journey from cradle to grave upon a sort of aerial voyage of the terrain of her country’s laws, so far as they are most likely to affect her”.
 One 1934 reviewer accused Normanton of over-emphasising “on detail”, which he* deemed unnecessary and undesirable “in the sections dealing with unhappy marriages and with sexual relationships and crimes generally”.
-It is unclear why detail would be unnecessary or undesirable, however it is in the preface of this work where Normanton explains that her ambition to become a barrister started when she was twelve.
+It is unclear why detail would be unnecessary or undesirable, however it is in the preface of this work where Normanton explains that her ambition to become a barrister started when she was twelve.<br>
-<br><br>
 *The author of the review is given simply as M.G.C.
 <br><br>
 As Wilfrid Prest has pointed out, women did work in the legal profession prior to Normanton’s Christmas Eve 1919 admission to Middle Temple.
 Women worked as clerks (Maria Rye set up a stationer’s business in 1859) and there is evidence of two women opening a “legal office in Chancery Lane” in the 1880s.
 Even earlier than that, however, Nehemiah Grew (1641-1712) wrote an unpublished treatise (MSS Lansdowne 691 and Huntington HM 1264) in which he lists “some women” attorneys, including “one Hawkins, a female solicitor … said to be known to most of the judges” who was practicing during the late 17th/early 18th century.
 Unfortunately Mistress Hawkins remains unidentified.
 Margaret Brent received authority to act as attorney on 3 January 1648 from the Maryland Assembly, making her the first woman to practise law in the English colonies of what later became the United States of America.